antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Combines the `page_content` from multiple document objects into one cohesive string.
+- Combines the content of multiple documents into one continuous text block to be used as context.

 #### Process Flow
-1. Iterates over each document.
+1. Iterates over document objects.
-2. Joins the content using double newlines.
+2. Joins the `page_content` of each document using double newlines.

 #### Inputs and Outputs
 - **Inputs**:
   - `docs`: List of document objects.
 - **Outputs**:
   - A single concatenated string.

 ---